Write as if you are telling a story

 - Many high school teachers use WHE for their courses.
 Always write with a high school student in mind, as we want them to be able to understand and grasp our content.

-- This should not lead to simplification, though: we still want university students and academics to find our content useful, at least for a general overview of the subject.
+- This should not lead to oversimplification, though: we still want university students and academics to find our content useful, at least for a general overview of the subject.

 Writing Style & Tone